AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/tor-filtering.md

 By default, Tor Browser is added to AdGuard’s list of filtered applications.
 However, to filter it, AdGuard needs to change Tor's security settings.
 This will make Tor trust AdGuard's CA certificate.

-If you decide to to filter Tor and check its box in *Preferences* → *Network* → *Applications*, AdGuard will show you this dialog window:
+If you decide to filter Tor and check its box in *Preferences* → *Network* → *Applications*, AdGuard will show you this dialog window:

 [AdGuard dialog window](https://cdn.adtidy.org/content/kb/ad_blocker/mac/tor-setup.png)